Available 24/7 | 0800 088 4170

 To restore the basement effectively and minimise disruption, we implemented a specialist pressure drying method tailored to the property’s construction.

-Step 1: Assessment and Preparation
+Step 1: Assessment and preparation

 • Conducted an in-depth inspection, including the use of humidity probes to measure moisture at various depths.
 Probes were left in place for 24 hours to ensure accurate readings.